[Log in / Register]

 endif

-//* This method is used to check if a given bucket is empty (and thus
+// This auxilliary method is used to check if a bucket is empty, and

 private static method bucketIsEmpty takes integer which returns boolean